On 6 June 2018, the NSW Government passed a Bill in Parliament to amend the Companion Animals Act 1998 and Prevention of Cruelty to Animals Act 1979.

 Responsible pet ownership

-- Introduces annual permits for cats that are not de-sexed by four months of age.
+- Annual permits for cats that are not de-sexed by four months of age.
 If the cat is not de-sexed by four months of age, the owner must obtain an annual permit by the time their animal is six months old.
+These permits will be introduced from 1 July 2019.

-- Creates a second, separate offence that may apply if an owner fails to register their cat or dog more than once.
+- Creation of a second, separate offence that may apply if an owner fails to register their cat or dog more than once.

-- Enables a higher penalty to be applied for a second or further failure to register a cat or dog.
+- Higher penalty to be applied for a second or further failure to register a cat or dog.

 Better protection from restricted and dangerous dogs